pbl64k/ShenzhenIO-Turing/README.md

 another.

-I dismissed the idea of using [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer) before I even started, because I believed that it would undermine the design's practicality.
+I dismissed the idea of using [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer) before I even started, because I believed that it would undermine the design's, *ahem*, practicality.
 OISC designs that I'm aware of typically require three word instructions, and while those instructions do a lot, writing optimal OISC code seems to be pretty hard, while using standard translations for simpler instructions likely wouldn't allow implementation even of something as trivial as the factorial program due to memory constraints.

 So my original design envisioned using three fairly specialized registers (`acc`, `addr` and `pc`), with the only addressing mode being indirect using the `addr` register.
 This wasn't a proper load-store design due to small number of planned registers,